 1. What constitutes a successful deployment?

 Establish clear criteria for what defines a successful deployment within your organization.
 Consider the different standards various teams might have regarding deployment stages.
-For instance, at what point do you consider a progressive release to be "executed"?
+For instance, at what point do you consider a progressive release to be “executed”?
+Additionally, monitor for problematic code during deployments to prevent defective or unstable code from reaching production and to enhance software reliability.

 2. What defines a failure or response?